dzvilius/easy-inventory/ux/User_Stories.md

 **# B1** - **"Menu"**

-- *As a Supplier, I want to ..., so that, I can ... epic.*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+- *Links*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to navigate my account, so that, I can find the section that I need.

 **# B2** - **"Search"**

-- *As a Supplier, I want to ..., so that, I can ... epic.*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+- *Search bar*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to search products, so that, I can find the product that I need.

 **# B3** - **"Charts & Stats"**

+- *Unique products*
+  - [ ] As a supplier, I want to see product count, so that, I know how many products I have.

+- *Total products*
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to see product count, so that, I know how many products I have.

+- *Brands*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to see brand chart, so that, I know which one I supply the most.

+- *Equipment*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to see product count, so that, I know how many products I have.

 **# B4** - **"Collections"**

+- *List*
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to see list of collections, so that, I know how many collections I have.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to see product count in collection, so that, I know how many products I have.

+- *Edit collection*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to edit collection, so that, I can edit or delete the collection.

 **# B5** - **"Add collection"**

+- *Add button*
+  - [ ] As a supplier, I want to add collection, so that, I can add new collection.

+- *Form*
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to add collection details, so that, I can add the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to save the details, so that, I can save the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to cancel, so that, I can cancel saving details.

 **# B6** - **"Edit collection"**

+- *Form*
+  - [ ] As a supplier, I want to edit collection details, so that, I can edit the details.
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to save details, so that, I can save the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to cancel, so that, I can cancel saving details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to delete collection, so that, I can delete the collection.

 **# B7** - **"Products"**

+- *List*
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to see list of products, so that, I know how many products I have.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to see available stock in collection, so that, I know how many products I have.

+- *Edit product*
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to edit product, so that, I can edit or delete the product.

 **# B8** - **"Add product"**

+- *Add button*
+  - [ ] As a supplier, I want to add products, so that, I can add new product.

+- *Form*
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to add product details, so that, I can add the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to save details, so that, I can save the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to cancel, so that, I can cancel saving details.

 **# B9** - **"Edit product"**

+- *Form*
+  - [ ] As a supplier, I want to edit product details, so that, I can edit the details.
-- *As a Supplier, I want to ..., so that, I can ... epic.*
+  - [ ] As a supplier, I want to save details, so that, I can save the details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to cancel, so that, I can cancel saving details.
-  - [ ] As a Supplier, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to delete product, so that, I can delete the product.

 ## Tasks